 And it´s not just fit, healthy adults who benefit from going barefoot.
 A recent study from the Movement Laboratory at the University of Liverpool concluded that Vivobarefoot footwear improves the stability and physical function of otherwise healthy, middle-aged and older people when compared to conventional shoes[xxi].
 This is important as reducing falling as we get older is key to staying fit, healthy and independent.
 Research conducted by NICE in 2013 concluded falls cost the British National Health Service £2.3 billion a year[xxii].

-We think the evidence shoes that being barefoot as much as possible, or, for when this isn’t realistic, in minimalist shoes that interfere as little as possible in the foot´s natural movement, is better for us.
-It’s better for kids as they grow up, it's better for older people as they slow down.
-And it´s better for the healthy, running-around types as well as those who are starting to suffer from reduced mobility.
+We think the evidence shows that being barefoot as much as possible, or, for when this isn’t realistic, in minimalist shoes that interfere as little as possible with the foot´s natural movement, is better for us.
+It’s better for kids as they grow up and it´s better for older people as they slow down.
+And it´s better for the healthy and fit as well as those who are starting to suffer from reduced mobility.

 Transitioning to barefoot is always best done slowly and steadily.
 Allow your feet time to wake up and reconnect, regenerate and rewild.
 Think in terms of months for all the dormant muscles that don’t get used when feet are cooped up in excessively supportive, cushioned shoes.